benwzj/benwzj.github.io/_posts/2024-05-30-shopify-dev.md

 - A single app can add functionality to multiple areas of the platform.
 - Depending on the tool that you're using, Shopify might host your code, or you might have to arrange for hosting yourself.
 - You can Surface App's functionality in Shopify admin, Checkout, Online Store, Shopify Flow, Point of Sale, etc.
+- For example, If you use Shopify as CMS to build your Ecommerce WebApp.
+You need to install Headless App in your Shopify store.
+Then you Ecommerce WebApp can connect to the Storefront API which provided by Headless App.

 #### Shopify admin